arv009/milestone-2-group-3/README.md

 # Milestone 2 Group 3
-Milestone 2 for the Python for Data and AI Bootcamp with Uplift Codecamp Prepared by Arvin, Erika, Chaim, Nathan
+Milestone 2 for the Python for Data and AI Bootcamp with Uplift Codecamp/n Prepared by Arvin, Erika, Chaim, Nathan

 ## Mapping the Philippine Restaurant Landscape: Food-Type Diversity, Customer Engagement, and the Distribution of Restaurant Listings Across Selected Cities